hashicorp/terraform-plugin-framework/docs/design/factories.md

 ### Separating types and values

+The SDK currently conflates two separate ideas: the type of a resource--i.e., the shape a resource takes, the general idea of a resource--and the value of a resource--e.g. a specific instance of that resource, a single resource definition in state.

 Rather than conflating types and values, we can separate them out into two different Go implementations.
-A type is a factory that contains information common to values, values are specific instances of a type:
+The type can then serve as a factory that contains information common to values, and values can surface the implementations that are used for specific instances of a type:

 ```go
 type ResourceType interface {